moise-mulungu/mixed-react-projects/project-info/teamdm/tech/programming/programming-vocabulary.md

 ## toolchain

 In software, a toolchain is a set of programming tools that is used to perform a complex software development task or to create a software product, which is typically another computer program or a set of related programs.

+## mvc(model-view-controller)

+Model–view–controller (MVC) is a software design pattern commonly used for developing user interfaces that divides the related program logic into three interconnected elements.
+This is done to separate internal representations of information from the ways information is presented to and accepted from the user.

+## model

+The Model component corresponds to all the data-related logic that the user works with.
+This can represent either the data that is being transferred between the View and Controller components or any other business logic-related data.
+It can add or retrieve data from the database.
+It responds to the controller’s request because the controller can’t interact with the database by itself.
+The model interacts with the database and gives the required data back to the controller.

+## view

+The View component is used for all the UI logic of the application.
+It generates a user interface for the user.
+Views are created by the data which is collected by the model component but these data aren’t taken directly but through the controller.
+It only interacts with the controller.

+## controller

+The controller is the component that enables the interconnection between the views and the model so it acts as an intermediary.
+The controller doesn’t have to worry about handling data logic, it just tells the model what to do.
+It process all the business logic and incoming requests, manipulate data using the Model component and interact with the View to render the final output.